Swarm Collection

 This is a great video of someone else doing it.

 This is one way of doing it!!!
-Better to have a suit that you don’t need than need a suit you don’t have so please don’t follow this example!!
+Better to “Have a suit that you don’t need than To Need a suit you don’t have!!” so please don’t follow this example!!

 Equipment